 ABOUT THE CLOSURE OF ALL LIBRARIES, PARKS & RECREATION FACILITIES

-In alignment with the latest guidelines from the Minnesota Department of Health, all Saint Paul Public Libraries and all Parks and Recreation facilities - including the Como Park Zoo and Conservatory - will be closed to the public beginning Monday, March 16 through Friday, March 27.
+In close consultation with Saint Paul-Ramsey County Public Health, and in alignment with the latest guidelines from the Minnesota Department of Health, all Saint Paul Public Libraries and all Parks and Recreation facilities - including the Como Park Zoo and Conservatory - will be closed to the public beginning Monday, March 16 through Friday, March 27.

 Leadership in both departments are working to develop plans to maintain essential core functions such as the continued care of animals at Como Park Zoo and working with Ramsey County and Saint Paul Public Schools to respond to the needs of children and families following statewide school closures this week.